youngbloodcyb/agent-visibility/README.md

 ## Routes

-- `/demo` - Interactive demo to run bash commands in a sandbox and record the session
+- `/demo` - Interactive demo to run bash commands in a sandbox and record the session.
+Note: the demo doesn't use a full AI agent—it mimics one by executing commands directly via the `run()` helper to demonstrate the recording/visualization.
 - `/traversal` - List all saved traversal sessions
 - `/traversal/[id]` - View and playback a specific traversal